Efficient and Effective Deep Multi-view Subspace Clustering: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{ubspace} clustering (SC), which allocates unlabeled samples lying in a mixture of low-dimensional subspaces to the corresponding clusters, has been a hot research topic in unsupervised learning fields \cite{Nie2022RobustSC, Yu2020GANBasedED, Peng2019DeepCW, Qin2022MaximumBE}.
-State-of-the-art SC methods are mainly based upon the ``self-expressiveness (SE)'' property of subspaces, where each sample could be expressed as a linear combination of other samples inside the same subspace\cite{Ji2017DeepSC}.
+\IEEEPARstart{S}{ubspace} clustering (SC), which allocates unlabeled samples lying in a mixture of low-dimensional subspaces to the corresponding clusters, has been a crucial research topic in image processing, data mining, and machine learning communities \cite{Wang2021FastPM, Peng2018StructuredAF}.
+State-of-the-art SC works are mainly based upon the ``self-expressiveness (SE)'' property of subspaces, where each sample could be expressed as a linear combination of other samples inside the same subspace\cite{Ji2017DeepSC}.

-However, with the diversification of data acquisition devices, the available data gradually takes on a multi-modal or multi-feature character, raising new challenges to traditional single-view-oriented methods\cite{Xie2020JointDM, ZhangFHCXTX20, Yu2021FinegrainedSF, Tang2023UnifiedOM}.
-For example, web news can be represented by texts, pictures, and videos.
-An image can be expressed in various feature descriptors, such as Local Binary Patterns (LBP), Scale Invariant Feature Transform (SIFT), and Histogram of Oriented Gradient (HOG).
-These data are called multi-view data and contain more comprehensive information.
-Clearly, classical single-view clustering approaches cannot go for multi-view data directly in most cases since the unique statistical properties of each view\cite{SunDL21}.
-Therefore, multi-view subspace clustering (MVSC) is derived, aiming to exploit and integrate the consistent and complementary (diverse) information across views to boost clustering performance.\cite{Zhang2015LowRankTC, Tang2022ConstrainedTR}.
+However, with the diversification of data acquisition devices, a mass of data actually takes on a multi-modal/multi-feature character in real world\cite{Xie2020JointDM, Wang2023BiNuclearTS, DBLP:journals/tip/ChenMPZP23, ZhangFHCXTX20, DBLP:journals/isci/YuLLLS23}.
+For example, an image could be expressed in various feature descriptors, including Local Binary Patterns (LBP), Scale Invariant Feature Transform (SIFT), and Histogram of Oriented Gradient (HOG); a webpage could be represented by images, texts, URLs, and videos.
+Clearly, multi-view data contain more comprehensive information as different views are complementary, yet each view has unique statistical properties, raising challenges to traditional single-view-oriented methods\cite{SunDL21}.
+Therefore, multi-view subspace clustering (MVSC) is derived, aiming to exploit and integrate consistent and complementary (diverse) information across views to boost performance\cite{Cao2015ConstrainedMV, Li2022HighOrderCP, Tang2022ConstrainedTR}.